plotly/dash-sample-apps/apps/dash-gpt3-chatbot/README.md

 # Dash GPT-3 Chatbot

+*Disclaimer: This app was created to help you learn Dash and try the OpenAI API beta.
+Feel free to use the source code for building private prototypes.
+If you are planning to deploy GPT-3 based apps, please make sure to reach out to support@openai.com for a proper review.*

 ![demo](images/demo.gif)

 This demo shows you how to build a chatbot with GPT-3.
 It features a highly customized UI without stepping out of Python.